Skip to main content

 Structure Your Events Consistently

-Use a consistent naming convention and metadata structure across your application:
+Use a consistent structure across your application:

 Good Structure